FarronF/limerick-council-meetings/meetings/2021/11/09-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 12th October 2021.md

 contractor on site for the first cut and added the second cut is due to commence

-the 22nd October, 2021 and will be carried out over a four week period.--- 4
+the 22nd October, 2021 and will be carried out over a four week period.
+---
+4

 **4.**